aditya292002/SDESheet/README.md

 # SDESheet
-It will contain all the DSA questions I will practice daily.
+This repo contain all the DSA questions I solve and practice.
-All the uploaded solutions are leetcode accepted.
+All the uploaded solutions are leetcode (or any similar platform) accepted.